-Presented by Helvetia Community Association www.HelvetiaCommunity.org A 501(c)(3) cultural, educational, non-profit organization INTRODUCTION TO HELVETIA In addition to their picturesque beauty, the hills of Helvetia and the Tualatin Mountains perform essential environmental functions.
-They shed rain to local stream headwaters and the aquifer below, which feeds the valley floor farmland as well as wildlife habitat.
+Presented by Helvetia Community Association www.HelvetiaCommunity.org A 501(c)(3) cultural, educational, non-profit organization - The Helvetia area lies on the north side of the Sunset Highway (US-26) between Cornelius Pass and Jackson School Roads. - Take Exit 61, Brookwood Parkway/Helvetia Road, about ten miles west of Portland, Oregon. - Head north to begin your Central Helvetia Tour at West Union Elementary School.
+West Union Elementary School 23870 NW West Union Rd Hillsboro, Oregon 97124 West Union School has been an integral part of the community for the past 150 years.
+Established in 1851, it is the oldest continuously operating public school in Oregon.
+It is in its third building and its second site.
+In 1948, the West Union Community Club began hosting a ham dinner annually each Veterans Day.
+Children in each grade contribute in some way to the success of the dinner, from decorating tables, to serving guests, to clearing tables - even providing entertainment.
+INTRODUCTION TO HELVETIA In addition to their picturesque beauty, the hills of Helvetia and the Tualatin Mountains perform essential environmental functions.
+They shed rain to local stream headwaters and the aquifer below -- which feeds the valley floor farmland as well as wildlife habitat.
 This hydrology supports vast dryland farming and smaller irrigated farming, and contributes to the highest classification soils remaining in Washington County, right here in Helvetia.
-As headwaters feed larger streams and rivers, Helvetia is also one of the important sources of clean water for fish habitat in our Tualatin Valley.
-Helvetia's cultural heritage embraces the pre-settlement Tualatin (Twality or Atfalati) tribe, that occupied and cared for the land prior to settlement by people of mostly European descent.
+As headwaters feed larger streams and rivers, Helvetia is also one of the important sources for clean water for fish habitat in our Tualatin Valley.
+Helvetia's cultural heritage embraces the pre-settlement Tualatin (Twality or Atfalati) tribe, who occupied and cared for the land prior to settlement by people of mostly European descent.
 Treaties have included the Tualatins as part of the Confederated Tribes of Grand Ronde.
 When German-Swiss farmers immigrated to the Helvetia area over 150 years ago, they saw a striking resemblance to their native Switzerland in the fertile soils and rolling hills of the Tualatin Mountains.
-They named the area "Helvetia", Latin for "Switzerland" -- a name that is still found on Swiss postage stamps and coins.
-The farmhouses, churches and barns they constructed in the 19th century can still be seen throughout Helvetia, meticulously maintained and in continual use for more than 100 years. - Finding Helvetia The Helvetia area lies on the north side of the Sunset Highway (US-26) between Cornelius Pass and Jackson School Roads - Take Exit 61, Brookwood Parkway/Helvetia Road, about 10 miles west of Portland, Oregon - Head north to begin your Central Helvetia Tour at West Union Elementary School Along West Union Road and Jackson Quarry Road...
+They named the area "Helvetia" - Latin for "Switzerland", a name that is still found on Swiss postage stamps and coins.
+The farmhouses, churches and barns they constructed in the 19th century can still be seen throughout Helvetia, meticulously maintained and in continual use for more than 100 years.
+Along West Union Road and Jackson Quarry Road...